List of News and Information about nissan micra on 4WheelsNews.com

 The original model had a strong finish as it ended its 10-year production run and jumped into a new generation.
 The fourth generation was launched at Geneva last year.
 As of the end of May 2011, the Micra has sold 170,000 units in 56 countries.Read the entire article Six million units of the Nissan Micra/March have been sold since 1982

-Nissan Motors is introducing a new petrol engine that produces just 95g/km of carbon dioxide, one of the lowest in the world today.
+Nissan Motors is introducing a new petrol engine that emits just 95g/km of carbon dioxide, one of the lowest in the world today.
 This means that the company’s drive on reducing emissions is not only restricted to creating electric vehicles like the award-winning Nissan LEAF.
-The engine, known as the DIG-S, is a direct injection unit with a supercharger; hence the car's name: Direct Injection Gasoline-Supercharger.
+The engine -- known as the DIG-S -- is a direct injection unit with a supercharger; hence the car's name: Direct Injection Gasoline-Supercharger.

 Nissan has launched the Micra diesel at Nissan’s Ichiban showroom in Mumbai this week.
 The Micra is powered by a 1.5-liter 4-cylinder 8 valve engine from sister company Renault that delivers 64 hp and 160 Nm of torque.